Electric vehicles have become popular in a number of cities around the world as communities transition to lower carbon lifestyles.

 Where can I charge an electric vehicle in Port Phillip?

-Council is currently installing two free charging stations in the rooftop carpark of the South Melbourne Market.
-These will be available by late 2020.
+Council has installed two free charging stations in the rooftop carpark of the South Melbourne Market.

 There are also three privately owned charging stations available for use to any member of the public:

 Please refer to each business for more information, including fees.